The low-rank hypothesis of complex systems: Dimension reduction of complex systems

 where $D = \diag(d_1,...,d_N)$, $\mathcal{S}$ is the sigmoid function.
 We observe that $G_x(x')$ do not depend over $x'$ and $G_y(x')$ solely depends on the derivative of $\mathcal{S}(2\gamma Wx')$ so we won't have to look for $x'$.
 By substituting the expressions above in Eq.~\eqref{eq:taylor_uG} and by canceling some terms, we get

 which can be directly substituted into $G_y(x')$ to compute the upper bound.
 In Fig.~\ref{fig:error_vector_fields}c, we compute the bound for the learned network \href{https://data.mendeley.com/datasets/dghdz45rfd/2}{mouse-control1-model.npz} from Ref.~\cite{Hadjiabadi2021}.
-For each $n$ and each of the 1000 uniform samples of $x$ with elements between -1 and 1 (the dynamics is bounded between -1 and 1), the diagonal elements in $D$ are sampled from a Gaussian probability density function with mean $1/0.625$ and standard deviation $3/0.625$ and the coupling constant $\gamma$ is sampled from a uniform probability density function between $0.1/0.625$ and $0.001$.
-In this parameter region, inspired by Ref.~\cite{Hadjiabadi2021}, the parameter region includes the chaotic regime of the RNN.
-See the script simulations/bifurcations\_rnn.py on the Github repository \href{https://github.com/VinceThi/low-rank-hypothesis-complex-systems}{low-rank-hypothesis-complex-systems} to generate trajectories. \end{example} Letting some parameters be small or using numerical optimization, one can get reasonable approximations of the upper bound. \begin{example}[Neuronal] For the Wilson-Cowan dynamics, we have
+For each $n$ and each of the 1000 uniform samples of $x$ with elements between -1 and 1 (the dynamics is bounded between -1 and 1), the diagonal elements in $D$ are sampled from a Gaussian probability density function with mean $1.6$ and standard deviation $0.001$ and the coupling constant $\gamma$ is sampled from a uniform probability density function between $0.16$ and $4.8$.
+This parameter region covers convergent and oscillatory dynamics for the RNN.
+See the script simulations/trajectories\_rnn.py on the Github repository \href{https://github.com/VinceThi/low-rank-hypothesis-complex-systems}{low-rank-hypothesis-complex-systems} to generate trajectories. \end{example} Letting some parameters be small or using numerical optimization, one can get reasonable approximations of the upper bound. \begin{example}[Neuronal] For the Wilson-Cowan dynamics, we have

 From there, various methods can be used to evaluate the upper bound. \begin{enumerate} \item If $a = 0$, one can get evaluate the upper bound exactly as in the RNN case, with the difference that the sigmoid function depends over the two other parameters $b$ and $c$.
 If $a$ is sufficiently close to 0, one can also proceed as in the RNN case, but it will give an approximation of the error bound.
 In this case, the Jacobian $G_x(x')$, depending on $a$ and appearing in the first term of the error bound, become more and more important \textit{relatively to the second term} as $n$ increases. \item Instead of trying to solve Eq.~\eqref{eq:taylor_uG} for $x'$, one can naively set $x'$ as $x$ or $Px$ and choose the one that gives the maximum upper bound value on the alignment error.
 In this case, the approximation of the upper bound is more accurate for larger $n$ since $x$ and $Px$ get closer and $x'$ is a point between them. \item Numerical optimization, such as a least-squares method, can be used to find $x'$.
 This method requires considerably more computational resources, since for each $n$ and each sample in $x$, one need to solve a high-dimensional optimization problem. \end{enumerate}